Roo2409/About-Me/README.md

 -Computer Vision Rock-Paper-Scissors (RPS) project : •Trained a computer vision model that detected gestures in real-time.•Created a Python script to apply the programming logic using Tensorflow API and open CV.

--Data Centralisation project, transforming and analysing large datasets from multiple data sources.
+-Data Centralisation project : Transforming and analysing large datasets from multiple data sources.
 By utilising the power of Pandas, clean the data, and produce a STAR based database schema for optimised data storage and access.
 The project also builds complex SQL-based data queries, allowing to extract valuable insights and make informed decisions.
 This project provide the user with the experience of building a real-life complete data solution, from data acquisition to analysis, all in one place.

 SKILLS: